mharen/mharen.github.io/_posts/2010/2010-02-28-how-richter-scale-works.md

 @Patrick,

-&gt; a)Why so many blog posts, after two months of silence?
+> a)Why so many blog posts, after two months of silence?
 I am confused.

 I write when I can.
 Sarah and the girls were out most of Saturday so I had time to finish off a bunch of posts and write some new ones.

-&gt; b)What was the mortality in Haiti two days after the quake?
+> b)What was the mortality in Haiti two days after the quake?
 I feel like that would be a more fair comparison - it has been raising since then, and Chile's will raise too.

 I agree.
 In this case, Chile's won't grow nearly as fast as Haiti's but you're right--a time-corrected comparison would be best.